seananderson/adv-r-course/admin/outline.md

 - Practice debugging basic functions.
 - Learn to debug a function from an installed R package.

+## Tidy evaluation

+Goals:

+- Gain a basic understanding of what tidy evaluation is.
+- Understand when tidy evaluation is necessary or useful.
+- Understand how to use the basics of tidy evaluation when writing functions that use dplyr.

-# Apply functions and the purrr package
+## Functional programming: iterating with functions and the purrr package

 Goals: